 Candidates for study in composition must interview before being admitted into either the bachelor of music theory or composition program.
 If the candidate is unable to arrange an in-person meeting, the interview may be done over the telephone.
 Prior to the interview, composition candidates should submit a portfolio containing at least two scores of their compositions with recordings if available.
 Candidates must also successfully complete a School of Music performance audition.

-Stetson University offers two degree programs in this area, a bachelor of arts in digital arts - sound, and a bachelor of music in music technology.
-In order to ensure that students are directed to the best program for their needs, applicants for both degrees must interview with the coordinator for this area, Nathan Wolek, Ph.D., before being admitted into the degree program.
+In order to ensure that students are directed to the best program for their needs, applicants for the music technology program must interview with the area coordinator, Nathan Wolek, Ph.D., before being admitted into the degree program.
 Prior to the interview, applicants must submit a one-page personal statement that:

 - Explains why they are interested in music technology